David Knowles (engineer)

-Professor David Knowles FREng FIMMM (born 6 January 1967) is Professor of Nuclear Engineering at the University of Bristol and Chief Executive of the UK's Henry Royce Institute for advanced materials research.
+David Michael Knowles is Professor of Nuclear Engineering at the University of Bristol and Chief Executive Officer of the UK's Henry Royce Institute for advanced materials research.
 From 2016 to 2019, he was the co-director of the South West Nuclear Hub, and Atkins Fellow.
-His work focusses primarily on understanding and modelling the degradation mechanisms in metallic materials and their interrelation with the structural integrity of rotating and static equipment in the energy sector.
+His research and consultancy work focusses primarily on understanding and modelling the degradation mechanisms in metallic materials and their interrelation with the structural integrity of rotating and static equipment in the energy sector.

 Education

 Knowles was educated at Toller Porcorum primary school, Beaminster School and St Catharine's College, Cambridge, graduating from the university in 1988, with triple first class honours in natural sciences (taking Materials Science and Metallurgy in Part II).
 He then went on to complete a PhD in 1991 - on the topic of the fatigue and fracture behaviour of aluminium-lithium based composites - under the supervision of Dr Julia King (now Baroness Brown of Cambridge).